Children raising their arms in front of storm clouds

 Long-Term Recovery Group

-The Pickens County Long-Term Recovery Group (LTRG) is a collaborative network where local nonprofits, faith-based organizations, civic groups, government agencies, and community stakeholders can come together to address the long haul of recovery after disasters like Hurricane Helene.
+The Pickens County Long-Term Recovery Group (LTRG) is a collaborative network that brings together local nonprofits, faith-based organizations, government partners, and community stakeholders to coordinate the long-term recovery work that continues well after a disaster.
+This group is working with ongoing Hurricane Helene recovery needs while building a stronger, more prepared Pickens County for the future.

 Learn more.